 Speaking of blending, I recommend using either a food processor or high-speed blender (Thermomix, Nutribullet, Vitamix, etc.) for smoothies.
 I find that regular blenders don’t do a great job making frozen fruits in smoothies smooth.

-🫐 How to Make Keto Berry Smoothie
+🫐 How to Make Vegan Keto Smoothie

 Here are the steps for making keto berry smoothies:

-- Place the strawberries, avocado, blueberries, raspberries, coconut milk, and stevia into a food processor and blend until completely smooth.
+Place the strawberries, avocado, blueberries, raspberries, coconut milk, and stevia into a food processor and blend until completely smooth.

-- Pour the smoothie into tall glasses or wide-mouth mason jars.
+Pour the smoothie into tall glasses or wide-mouth mason jars.
 Garnish with fresh berries and cacao nibs (if you wish).
 Serve immediately with wide-width straws for easier drinking.

-🌡 Keto Berry Smoothie Storage
+🌡 Vegan Keto Smoothie Storage

 This keto berry smoothie cannot be refrigerated, as it will separate and melt.
 Instead, pour leftovers into popsicle molds, and freeze overnight.
 Now you can enjoy your keto berry smoothie leftovers as popsicles whenever you wish!

-🤔 Keto Berry Smoothie Variations
+🤔 Vegan Keto Smoothie Variations

 This is a keto berry smoothie with coconut milk.
 You can make this a keto berry smoothie with heavy cream or unsweetened almond milk if you’d prefer.
 Keep in mind that these changes will impact the nutrition information for the recipe.